Summary

 Rick: All that stuff.

-Rick: It’s beautiful, it’s really nice.
-Sometimes people speak of a download, I’ve spoken with people who say, well this such and such a being came to me – a friend of mine once said, who was it, I forget the being that came to her – but it was some Buddhist, from thousands of years ago, some ancient Buddhist thing, but that being came and she felt like there was this download of knowledge and she didn’t know why or what exactly she was going to do with it or even if she was going to be able to use that immediately, but it was sort of like being added to her software, so to speak, and so for whatever reason when the time was right it would be used.
+She didn’t know why or what exactly she was going to do with it, or even if she was going to be able to use it immediately, but it was sort of like being added to her software, so to speak.
+For whatever reason, when the time was right, it would be used.

-Vera: Yes, yes, I completely agree with that, but not exactly as a download, it’s more a connection and if you can make this, we are all people, so we can make connection with everything that resonates with our blueprint.
+Vera: Yes, yes, I completely agree with that, but not exactly as a download.
+It’s more a connection.
+We are all people, so we can make a connection with everything that resonates with our blueprint.

-Vera: I cannot reach out to knowledge of engineering, but I can reach my resonance to inside of oneness because that’s my blueprint, so I can tune in into the knowledge database of Ramana, I can tune into and I make a connection and then it’s also accessible.
+Vera: I cannot reach out to the knowledge of engineering, but I can reach my resonance inside of oneness because that’s my blueprint.
+I can tune in to the knowledge database of Ramana.
+I can tune in and make a connection, and then it’s also accessible.

-Rick: Yeah, no, that’s good and you know and other people in history, for instance Einstein or great scientists would sometimes just get these inspirations, they would somehow know something all of a sudden.
+Rick: Yeah, no, that’s good.
+Other people in history, for instance Einstein or great scientists, would sometimes just get these inspirations.
+They would somehow know something all of a sudden.

 Vera: Yes, yes.

-Rick: The guy who discovered the benzene ring, which I forget what the significance of that was, he had a dream of a snake biting its own tail, forming this ring and suddenly had this cognition of the benzene ring.
+Rick: The guy who discovered the benzene ring had a dream of a snake biting its own tail, forming this ring, and suddenly had this cognition of the benzene ring.

 Vera: Interesting, yes.

-Rick: Yeah, or there are obviously examples – Mozart they say would cognize a whole symphony in a moment, but then take time to write it out, but it just came to him.
+Rick: Or there are obviously examples like Mozart.
+They say he would cognize a whole symphony in a moment, but then take time to write it out.
+It just came to him.

 Vera: Exactly, yeah.
-I’ve a son, and he’s now seven years old and he is really a very bright intelligent, scientific based, a little bit autistic guy and he says things as, “you know mama, our body doesn’t really exist, there’s only mind juice and we see the body because we believe it is there”.
-Okay.
+I have a son, and he’s now seven years old.
+He is really a very bright, intelligent, scientifically minded, slightly autistic guy.
+He says things like, You know, Mama, our body doesn’t really exist.
+There’s only mind juice, and we see the body because we believe it is there.

 Vera: Yes, exactly.